pynetscript/reality/README.md

 # 3rd argument (.txt)

-Create a txt file with the config/show commands that you want to run on the devices:
+Create a txt file with the show commands that you want to run on the devices:
-Note: Show commands need "do" in the front.

 ```
-do sh ip int b | i up
+sh ip int b | i up
-do sh clock
+sh clock
 ```

 # 1st argument (cmdrunner.py)

 This is the main script that we will run.

 Legal examples:
 - `python2 <1st_argument> <2nd_argument> <3rd_argument>`
 - `python3 <1st_argument> <2nd_argument> <3rd_argument>`